mjudeikis/helm-charts/README.md

 The chart will create a full PKI system, with root CA, intermediate CAs and more.
-The diagram below shows the default configuration, however the issuer for the `kcp-front-proxy` certificate can be configured and use, for example, Let's Encrypt.
+The diagram below shows the default configuration, however the issuer for the `kcp-front-proxy` certificate can be configured and used, for example, Let's Encrypt.

 ```mermaid
 graph TB